ashutosh-999/Incident_Detection_in_Traffic_Video/README.md

 Authors: Ashutosh Naik

-Department of Computer Science and Engineering
+Department of Electronics and Electrical Communication Engineering

 Indian Institute of Technology Kharagpur